Parenting support for families of children with special educational needs and disabilities (SEND)

 SEND supported runs in the south of the county.
 They can help families better understand and manage their child's special educational needs and disabilities.
 As well as information and resources for families they run a rolling programme of bookable workshops on autism spectrum conditions, ADHD, PDA and sensory needs.

-Children’s community autism support service (CCASS)
+Community autism support service (CASS)

 We have put together a list of the sign language courses currently available in Warwickshire.